niksilver/board-game-framework/docs/concepts.md

 * Welcome.
 Received by a client when it joins.
 * Joiner.
 Received when another new client joins the game.
 * Leaver.
 Received when another client leaves the game.
 * Peer.
-Envelope containing a message sent by another client.
+Envelope containing a message sent by any client, including oneself.
-* Receipt.
-Containing the client's own message, indicating that the server has sent that message to all the other clients.

 A small JavaScript layer sits between a client application and the server to make connectivity easier.
 It adds two other kinds of messages for clients: